-When the show premiered last year, the New York Times wrote about how accurately it reflects contemporary American families, and this storyline is an accurate portrait of what many parents go through.
-With the profanity conundrum, parents of young children may feel an uncanny sense of familiarity.
-Just as your three-year-old is learning to form complete sentences, to say words like “almost,” and generally to absorb all language around her, she will accidentally acquire some dirty words.
+When the show premiered, the New York Times wrote about how accurately it reflected contemporary American families, and that the storylines seemed to be an accurate portrait of what many parents go through.
+With the profanity conundrum, parents of young children may have felt an uncanny sense of familiarity.
+Just as your three-year-old is learning to form complete sentences, to say words like almost, and generally to absorb all language around her, she will accidentally acquire some dirty words.

 On Modern Family, the toddler’s dad cannot stop laughing at the situation.
 In real life, it is hard to explain to a child what “bad” words are.
-The child will inevitably ask, Why?
+The child will inevitably ask, “Why?”
 And that’s a really hard question.
 Why are some words “bad” and other words “good”?
 In some cases we have euphemisms to code otherwise illicit topics.
 (Learn more about euphemisms here.)

 Good and bad words allow us to mark something as outside of the normal realm.
 In this way, profane words can be a very important tool of communication, if used sparingly.
 If you rarely swear, when you do, it is taken with intense gravity.
-The most honest reply to the innocent question – why do we have bad words – might be, We just do.
+The most honest reply to that innocent question—Why do we have bad words?—might be, “We just do.”